jonasstr/kit-assignments-downloader/README.md

 ## Why do I need this?

-With kita, keeping your assignments up to date has become a thing of the past.
+With kit-dl, keeping your assignments up to date has become a thing of the past.
 Kita automatically logs in to your ilias account, downloads the latest assignment of all your classes and moves them to the correct folders in your KIT directory - with just one command.

 *Contents*: **[Requirements](#requirements)** | **[Installation and setup](#installation-and-setup)** | **[Getting started](#getting-started)** | **[Supported courses](#supported-courses)** | **[Documentation](#documentation)** | **[Adding new courses](#adding-new-courses)** | **[License](#license)**